-Electromagnetic interference can produce false signals at the sensors output.
+Electromagnetic interference can produce false signals at the sensor's output.
 Very high frequency electromagnetic interference can cause intermodulation distortion and produce low frequency measurement errors.
-The internal electronics and sensing element of the accelerometers should be case isolated for the prevention of ground loops and electronically shielded to attenuate electromagnetic fields.
+The internal electronics and sensing element of the accelerometer should be case isolated for the prevention of ground loops and electronically shielded to attenuate electromagnetic fields.
 Two conductor shielded cable is preferred over coaxial cable.

 6. How does electrostatic discharge affect the accelerometer?

 Electrostatic discharge can produce false signals and damage the sensor's electronics if not properly protected.
 Case isolation, internal shielding, and two conductor shielded cable will attenuate electrostatic interference from arcing motors and other electrical impulses.
 Transient voltage suppressors should be built into the amplifier to prevent permanent damage to semiconductors in the electronics.

 7. How does near machine mechanical noise affect the accelerometer?

 Near machine mechanical noise from cavitating pumps and steam/gas leaks can produce very high frequency, high amplitude signals (i.e., hiss).
 This mechanical noise can overload the sensor and produce low frequency distortion, giving the appearance of an exaggerated ski slope response.
 Even low level mechanical noise (such as passing trucks) can interfere with very low frequency measurements.

 8. How do corrosive chemicals and solvents affect the accelerometer?